-How do hydraulic systems benefit our customer’s material handling equipment?
-Hydraulic fluid powered systems provide power through the use of pressurised fluid in an enclosed circuit.
+How do hydraulic systems benefit our customer’s material-handling equipment?
+Hydraulic fluid-powered systems provide power through the use of pressurized fluid in an enclosed circuit.
 Each system is designed from the ground up for each application to meet the needs of each customer’s specific requirements.

-Where the hydraulic systems are concerned, first the Customers are consulted to gather information on what actions are required, at what speed/timing/force requirement etc. and a system schematic is developed by our hydraulic designer.
-Handling Specialty designs our hydraulic systems using NFPA standards, specifically NPFA T2.24.1
+Where the hydraulic systems are concerned, first, the Customers are consulted to gather information on what actions are required, at what speed/timing/force our hydraulic designer develops requirements etc. and a system schematic.
+Handling Specialty designs our hydraulic systems using NFPA standards, specifically NPFA T2.24.1.

 Next, all system components are selected and sourced from the top hydraulic vendors and are of high quality, make and build.
 They are then ordered at the time of initial job release.
 Then, any fabrication drawings (HPU frame, reservoir, drip pan, mounting components) are created and released to the shop.

-In business since 1963, Handling Specialty has learned a lot and become a forerunner in the design and application of hydraulic systems in material handling equipment applications.
-We accomplish this by hiring the best and brightest, challenging them through unique projects and continuously learning from past experiences.
+In business since 1963, Handling Specialty has learned a lot and has become a forerunner in the design and application of hydraulic systems in material handling equipment applications.
+We accomplish this by hiring the best and brightest, challenging them through unique projects, and continuously learning from past experiences.